maxhbr/LDBcollector/md/WTFPL.md

             "Do What The Fuck You Want To Public License (WTFPL) 2" ],
         "__impliedId": "WTFPL",
-        "__isFsfFree": true,
         "__impliedAmbiguousNames": [
             "DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE" ],
         "__hasPatentHint": false,
         "facts": {
-            "LicenseName": {
-                "implications": {
-                    "__impliedNames": [
-                        "WTFPL",
-                        "WTFPL",
-                        "Do What The F*ck You Want To Public License", "scancode://wtfpl-2.0",
-                        "WTFPL 2.0",
-                        "wtfpl",
-                        "Do What The Fuck You Want To Public License (WTFPL) 2" ],
-                    "__impliedId": "WTFPL"
-                },
-                "shortname": "WTFPL",
-                "otherNames": [
-                    "WTFPL",
-                    "Do What The F*ck You Want To Public License", "scancode://wtfpl-2.0",
-                    "WTFPL 2.0",
-                    "wtfpl",
-                    "Do What The Fuck You Want To Public License (WTFPL) 2" ]
-            },
             "SPDX": {
                 "isSPDXLicenseDeprecated": false,
                 "spdxFullName": "Do What The F*ck You Want To Public License",